isellsoap/francescoschwarz.com/src/_content/posts/2019-05-16-beyond-tellerrand-2019-duesseldorf.md

 #### Breakfast session

 [**Liam Griffin**](https://twitter.com/liam_at_shopify) from Shopify kicked off day one with a nice little side event, dressed up as a breakfast session.
-It was basically an advertisement talk from and for Shopify.
+It was an advertisement talk from and for Shopify.
 Liam explained the ecosystem surrounding the ecommerce shop system and gave an overview of the partner program, where freelancers from all around the world offer their services to clients big and small.

 {% include 'figure' with '/images/2019/05/liam-griffin-beyond-tellerrand-2019.jpg'
   caption: 'Liam explaining the syntax of the templating language Liquid.'
   alt: 'Liam Griffin on stage, alongside a presentation slide featuring syntax features of Liquid.'
 %}

-It even got a bit technical (just a bit): Liam explained the syntax of the templating language [Liquid](https://help.shopify.com/en/themes/liquid) (written in Ruby), which was developed by Shopify in 2006.
+It even got a bit technical: Liam explained the syntax of the templating language [Liquid](https://help.shopify.com/en/themes/liquid) (written in Ruby), which was developed by Shopify in 2006.
 It also powers the templating of Shopify themes since then.
 One helpful resource is the [Liquid Cheat Sheet](https://www.shopify.com/partners/shopify-cheat-sheet), where all important syntax features are explained in a concise manner.
 One for the bookmarks!

 #### “All constraints are beautiful”